gvwilson/thirdbit/_posts/2009/2009-03-25-umm-remind-me-how-we-do-this.md

 ---
-title: "Umm...
-Remind Me How We Do This?"
+title: "Umm… Remind Me How We Do This?"
 date: 2009-03-25 18:27:04
 year: 2009
 ---